black-desk/cgtproxy/README.md

 But it has some differences:

+- It use nftable;

+  cgproxy using iptables, while cgtproxy use nftables.

+- It use TPROXY only, no REDIR;

+  cgproxy use TPROXY along with REDIR.

-- It works more dynamically.
+- It works more dynamically;

+  cgproxy can only working with exsiting cgroup with fixed name.
+  But cgtproxy can update nftables rules dynamically, for newly created cgroups.

-- No bpf.
+- No BPF;

+  cgproxy achieving per-app proxy setting by using BPF to trace syscall exec. cgtproxy implement this feature in the other way that doesn't required BPF.

-- Only CAP_NETWORK_ADMIN needed.
-No more capabilities.
+- Less capabilities needed. (only CAP_NETWORK_ADMIN);

+  To use BPF, more capabilities is required by cgproxy.
+  But cgtproxy only require CAP_NETWORK_ADMIN to update route rules and nftables.

-- Programs will not get moved from original cgroup.
+- Programs never get moved from original cgroup;

+  cgproxy daemon will move processes with certain executable path into special cgroup. cgtproxy will never do that.

 ## Develop